LARUS Gliding Sensor Unit

 The accuracy of the speed measurement is:

-• LARUS Essential with uBlox M9N single-frequency receiver and GNSS antenna: horizontal approx. 0.1 km/h; vertically approx. 5 cm/s
+• LARUS Essential with uBlox M9N single-frequency receiver and GNSS antenna: horizontal approx. 0.1 km/h; vertical approx. 5 cm/s

-• LARUS Dual GNSS with uBlox F9P dual GNSS receiver: horizontal approx. 0.05 km/h; vertically approx. 2.5 cm/s
+• LARUS Dual GNSS with uBlox F9P dual GNSS receiver: horizontal approx. 0.05 km/h; vertical approx. 2.5 cm/s

 IMU